karanmhatre1/colonist-dice-extension/README.md

 ![screenshot](https://i.ibb.co/VqR5SBx/screenshot.png)

-"6 just isn't rolling this game."
+> "6 just isn't rolling this game." - Everyone playing Catan

 Now you can actually check if it is or isn't.

 The extension is still in review on the Chrome Store.